alexandremathiasdonnat/Data-Challenges/01 - Finance/Capital Fund Management (CFM)/[High-frequency market data] ; Can you identify the stock (2024)/README.md

 *Financial microstructure is full of subtle signatures.
 Some equities trade with tight spreads and constant flow.
-Others show bursts of activity, asymmetric order imbalance, or venue-specific behavior.
-These patterns are rarely visible with the naked eye, but they are deeply encoded in the flow of bid/ask updates and transactions.*
+Others show bursts of activity, asymmetric order imbalance, or venue-specific behavior.*
+*These patterns are rarely visible with the naked eye, but they are deeply encoded in the flow of bid/ask updates and transactions.*

 And then comes the challenge:

-**Given one of more than 1,000 unique sequences of 100 consecutive order-book events (all anonymous, all different, and with unknown timing (milliseconds or seconds)) :** **Can we identify which of 24 equities produced it?**
+**Given one of more than 1,000 unique sequences of 100 consecutive order-book events (all anonymous, all different, and with unknown timing (milliseconds or seconds)) :** **Can we identify which of 24 equities produced it ?**

 This repository contains my full solution.